kayac/kamakura-shaders/Assets/KamakuraShaders/README.txt

 CHANGELOG
 ---------

+### v1.0.6
+- Reenabled point and spot light attenuation as Unity patched the bug in Unity 2018.2.0b3
+- Fixes non-uniform outline width bug

 ### v1.0.5
 - Point light and spot light attenuation is temporarily disabled due to a bug in Unity 2018.1.0f2.
 If you are not using Unity 2018.1, please use Kamakura Shaders v1.0.4 instead

 ### v1.0.4